It's one of those little ironies of life. The room in which you tend to…

-Removing old fixtures.
+- Removing old fixtures

-Gutting old wall surfaces.
+- Gutting old wall surfaces

-Removing non-load bearing walls.
+- Removing non-load bearing walls

-Fixing roof or window leaks.
+- Fixing roof or window leaks

-Insulating, installing a vapour barrier and air sealing.
+- Insulating and installing a vapour barrier and air sealing.

 You’ll also likely need an electrician for any new wiring, a plumber for the plumbing work and a heating contractor to install or move heating or ventilation outlets.